2000 commercial actors strike: Negotiation process

 At the start of the strike, the two unions offered any advertisers who agreed to their contract terms the option of signing a waiver which would allow them to continue working with unionized actors.
-However, none of the advertising agencies took the offer immediately.
+However, no advertising agencies accepted the offer immediately.

 The strike surpassed the 1988 strike by the Writers Guild of America in length on October 2 and became the longest work stoppage to have taken place in Hollywood at the time.
 The length of the strike caused directors to hire "scabs" to continue producing commercials.
-These non-unionized were used in commercials for Proctor & Gamble, which led the unions to call for a consumer boycott of the company's products that was supported by entertainment industry figures such as Susan Sarandon, Bryan Cranston and Tim Robbins.
+These non-unionized were used in commercials for Procter & Gamble, which led the unions to call for a consumer boycott of the company's products that was supported by entertainment industry figures such as Susan Sarandon, Bryan Cranston, and Tim Robbins.
 The extraordinary length also caused financial hardships for some striking actors and those working in the industry.

-Proctor & Gamble, the second largest advertiser in the US at the time, was said to be instrumental in helping secure the final deal, which secured the continuation of the residuals system for commercials on network television.
+Procter & Gamble, the second largest advertiser in the US at the time, was said to be instrumental in helping secure the final deal, which secured the continuation of the residuals system for commercials on network television.
 A demand by unions to extend the residuals system (also referred to as pay-per-play) to ads airing on cable television ultimately failed.
 The final agreement also included a provision that advertisers and union actors could freely negotiate contracts for internet ads, a relatively young industry at the time.
 Minimum pay for contracts was increased by more than 10% across the board.

 Aftermath and legacy

 The unions prevailed and were able to defeat the major rollbacks employers sought as well as achieve gains including increasing performers' earnings in cable advertisements.
 When the deal was announced on October 23, 2000, it included preserving the pay-per-play model in Class A Network commercials and grew cable payments to performers by 140%.
-A reported 41% gain in performers' commercial earnings from 2000-2005, for a gross of $750 Million, was reported by Gary Epp, a member of the SAG negotiating team.
-To date, the commercial earnings of the now-merged unions, SAGAFTRA, remain the highest grossing contract for the performers union.
+A reported 41% gain in performers' commercial earnings from 2000 to 2005, for a gross of $750 million, was reported by Gary Epp, a member of the SAG negotiating team.
+To date the commercial earnings of the now-merged unions, SAG-AFTRA, remain the highest grossing contract for the performers union.

 During the negotiation process, some non-union actors broke the strike lines, enabling advertisers to continue limited commercial production.
 Sara Kreiger, a union member who served as strike captain in New York, cited this as enabling a long term move towards non-union actors among advertisers.

 In 2020, USA Today ranked the strike as the 6th largest in American history and estimated it cost 17,280,000 job-days.

-SAG and AFTRA later merged into a single union, and the combined union's website contains only a small reference to the strike on their history page, saying that on "May 1: SAG & AFTRA joint Commercials Strike begins, and will officially end October 30th.
-It is the Guild’s 8th strike and AFTRA’s 4th national strike."
+SAG and AFTRA later merged into a single union, and the combined union's website contains only a small reference to the strike on their history page, saying "May 1: SAG & AFTRA joint commercial strike begins, and will officially end October 30th.
+It is the guild’s 8th strike and AFTRA’s 4th national strike."